ved-leachim/ved-leachim/README.md

 ## My Name is Michael and it's nice to have you here

-- 👨‍💻 I currently work as a developer at Swissuccess AG
+- 👨‍💻 I currently work as a Cloud Consultant at Swissuccess AG
 - 📜 I study computer science at [FFHS](https://www.ffhs.ch/en/degree-programmes/bachelor/informatik)
 - 👨🏻‍🏫 I am a teacher for prospective computer scientists
 - 🚶🏻‍♂️ I want to progress step by step on the lifelong journey of really learning and understanding IT